-The current operation runs 200± pair from April to Oct/Nov.
+The current operation runs 200+ pair year-round.
 It is fully fenced and crossed fenced for rotational grazing.
 The diverse dryland terrain provides a unique flora of shrub and native bunch grasses great for both grazing ground and wildlife habitat.

 The ranch is self-sustainable with opportunities to enhance the farming and ranching operations.
 The ranch also provides hunting for big game and upland birds.
 There are ample irrigation water rights of 250± acres, 150± more flood irrigated acres that are adjudicated early spring, and four natural springs on the property used for stock water year-round.
 Improvements include two Zimmatic pivots and working corrals for sorting, loading, and shipping.